BayanIbrahem/D-Delivery/README.md

 # D-Delivery
-this is a Front-end Android app for d-delivery project
+this is a Front-end Android app for d-delivery project.